acyber22/Splunk-Lab/README.md

 # Splunk-Lab
-Splunk is a data analytics platform designed to search, analyze, and visualize machine-generated data.
-It supports the creation of statistical tables, reports, and visualizations to derive insights from large datasets.
-Common data sources include application logs, transaction records, configuration files, authentication logs, and fault data.
-Data ingestion begins with the installation of a forwarder on the host system, which transmits data to indexers.
-Indexers store the incoming data in structured repositories known as indexes, which are further organized into buckets containing the indexed files.
-This architecture enables users to perform efficient searches and real-time analysis on the ingested data.
+This lab provides hands-on experience with Splunk, a powerful data analytics platform.
+I focused on the core functions of Splunk to search, analyze, and visualize machine-generated data.

+Setup: Configured a Splunk instance, created an admin role, and set up multiple users with specific roles.
+Data Management: Practiced indexing data to enable its use in searches and reports.
+Search & Reporting: Developed basic to advanced search skills, starting with simple keyword searches and progressing to more complex queries using wildcards and Boolean expressions to refine results.
+Insight Generation: Utilized Splunk's features to create statistical tables, reports, and visualizations from large datasets.